tjhickey724/discrete_math/notes/counting/multisets.md

 bcc
 ccc
 ```
 Note we are including aab in this list but not aba or baa.

-We can also think about it as ordered sequences of
+There are several other ways we can think about multisets:

-elements from a set.
+* as ordered sequences of elements from a set.
 * another way to look at this is a the number of solutions to the equation x1+x2+x3=3
 with x1,x2,x3 >=0, and
 * we can also associate to each such solution as combination of stars (*) and bars (|)